Graduate School Handbook Part 4 - Registration

 - FRDCs must ensure that any conditions of approval are clearly defined, and communicated to the PGR and the Director of Studies;

-- Information about changes to registration periods and milestone deadline dates approved by the FRDC will be communicated to PGRs and their supervisors by the Graduate School.
+- Information about changes to registration periods and progress milestone deadline dates approved by the FRDC will be communicated to PGRs and their supervisors by the Graduate School.

 PGR4.6.4 Responsibilities of the Research Degrees Award